mapcic/BMSTU/Degradation/README.md

 Report/assets/ --> All images.

-Diffusion --> All model of diffusion.
+Diffusion --> Fig from Chapter 2.2.